How do we cope with drug resistant malaria?

 Tablets and tinctures are easier to take.
 The choice is yours and according to the monographs there are no serious side effects.
 Olive leaf has not been officially tested for pregnancy but for over 20 years, many ladies have taken them to good effect, after the third trimester.
 It is best to ask a doctor.
 As a treatment for yeast infections such as candidiasis they can help to cure long-term patients who have given up on diets and medications.

-In a 2003 study of the antiviral activity of olive leaf against HIV-1 infection and replication, it was found that that olive leaf extract inhibits acute infection and cell-to-cell transmission.
+In a 2003 study of the antiviral activity of olive leaf against HIV-1 infection and replication, it was found that olive leaf extract inhibits acute infection and cell-to-cell transmission.
 HIV stands for human immunodeficiency virus.
 It harms your immune system by destroying the white blood cells that fight infection.
 In a 2016 study it was found that olive leaf extract can modify the response of white blood cells called peripheral blood mononuclear cells (a class of immune cells which includes T cells, B cells, natural killer cells, and monocytes).
 It was able to influence the expression of genes in inflammatory and metabolic pathways.
 This helps to explain why we call olive leaf an immune booster.

 Jim back home, fully cured of malaria in 2002.
 No plasmodium parasites were found after 5 days of taking the olive leaf tablets for his relapse 3 weeks later.